GhostwheeI/TheBatchCompendium/Privacy & Debloating/README.md

 # Privacy & Debloating

-Take back your digital sovereignty.
-Cut out the telemetry, bloatware, and background snooping.
-These batch files help reclaim privacy and control, giving you a leaner, less intrusive Windows experience.
+This category includes tools for removing telemetry, bloatware, and improving privacy-related settings on Windows systems.